OWASP/www-project-thick-client-application-security-verification-standard/README.md

 ## License

-The entire project content is under the **[Creative Commons Attribution-Share Alike v3.0](https://creativecommons.org/licenses/by-sa/3.0/)** license.
+The entire project content is under the [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].